frostme/sails-seed/README.md

 ```
 ## Configuration
 ### Overwrite
-By default, sails-seed will overwrite the data which is present.
+By default, sails-seed will not overwrite the data which is present.
 If you would not like your
 seed to overwrite, your new config/seeds.js file might look like

 ```js